zarf-dev/proposals/0048-schema-update-process/README.md

   - For example, if a field called `noWait` was changed to `wait` then the value of the field will flip during conversion.
 - If a field is removed without a 1:1 replacement for the field then the logic will differ depending on the use case.
   - If converting through `zarf dev convert`
-    - If the field is removed, but has a field that accomplishes a similar goal, for instance HealthChecks will become a wait action, then the conversion will happen with a warning to the user.
     - Conversions may occur if fields are near 1:1, but the user should be warned in these cases.
 For example, the v1beta1 schema will add the field `.apiVersion` to `.cluster.wait`.
 The convert function would add a key for `apiVersion` in the new zarf.yaml, but it will be left empty.
-Since this will be a required field in the new schema the package will fail on create if this field is not filled out.
-These decisions will be situational depending on the fields.
+Since this will be a required field in the new schema the package will fail on create if this field is empty.
+Decisions on how to handle these situations will be situational.
-    - If a field is removed without a replacement or any other similar conversions then the command will error.
+    - If a field is removed without a replacement then the command will error.
 The command should output a recommendation an alternative strategy to the user.
   - If internal conversion
     - The field will be set as a private field on the v1beta1 object according to the logic in [Removed Fields](#removed-fields)